-Unlike most other dog breeds that don’t show any intolerance in eating dry kibble or canned food, French bulldogs require a bit different nutrition.
-BARF diet (Biologically appropriate raw food for dogs) seems to be like a perfect choice for Frenchies because of their tendency to develop allergies and gastrointestinal problems.
+Unlike most other dog breeds that don’t show intolerance to eating dry kibble or canned food, French bulldogs require a bit different nutrition.
+BARF diet (Biologically appropriate raw food for dogs) seems to be the perfect choice for Frenchies because of their tendency to develop allergies and gastrointestinal problems.

 The benefits of feeding your French bulldog with BARF diet